Pandas – Convert DataFrame to Dictionary (Dict)

 6. Convert DataFrame to Dictionary of Records

-records orient – Each column is converted to a dictionary where the column name as key and column value for each row is a value.
+records orient – Each column is converted to a dictionary where the column name is key and the column value for each row is a value.

 # Using orient as records